 The CNLSY is a child level data where parenting information is collected at child level and most of the items can be matched with variables on expenditures and time use data.
-However, both expenditure and time use data information is collected at household level, for example, information collected is household expenditure on school tuition or how many minutes a day mother/father spent reading to children.
-Child level information can only directly be matched for one-child families.
-An inspection of within family variation in measures of parental investment available in the CNLSY for families with more than one child reveals that (i) some of these measures relate to family behaviors and (ii) for those measures that are child specific there is little variation on mother's report.
+However, both expenditure and time use data information is collected at household level.
+For example, information collected from CEX is household expenditure

+$^{^{1}}$ Blundell et al., 2008 use the inverse of coefficients of a regression of food consumption on nondurable consumption, relative prices of food, transports, fuel and utilities and alcohol and tobacco, and household demographics on school tuition and in ATUS there is information on how many minutes a day mother/father spent reading to children.
+Therefore, child level information can only directly be matched across data sets for one-child families.
+An inspection of within family variation in measures of parental investment available in the CNLSY for families with more than one child reveals that: (i) some of these measures relate to family-level behaviors (e.g., family receives daily newspaper or family eats together) and (ii) there is little within family variation even for those measures that are child specific (e.g., number of times mother reads to child).4

-$^1{\rm See}$ also Ichimura and Martinez-Sanchis, 2008.
+2See also Ichimura and Martinez-Sanchis, 2008.